About this website

 As part of Wemos’ mission, we hold the Dutch government, the EU and multilateral organisations accountable for their responsibility to realise everyone’s right of access to Covid-19 innovations.
 Therefore, we analysed initiatives that are set up by Dutch, European and global public institutions, and initiatives on which these actors have influence.

 For the analysis of these initiatives, we applied a health equity lens.
 Health equity is achieved when everyone can attain their full potential for health and well-being.
 Health equity is the absence of unfair, avoidable or remediable differences among groups of people, including with regards to access to healthcare, vaccines and other health technologies.
 The focus of this analysis is inequalities in access between countries.
 We have looked at the (mal)distribution of power and structural solutions to realising equitable and sufficient access to Covid-19 innovations as fast as possible.
-This has resulted in the five dimensions for our assessment of the initiatives: sufficiency, urgency, sustainability, power balance and public first.
+This has resulted in the five dimensions for our assessment of the initiatives: 1) sufficiency, 2) urgency, 3) sustainability, 4) power balance, and 5) people first.